Skip to main content

 Simple Summary

-• The PAYDAY trailing drawdown gives the account $2,000 of room from the highest balance reached.
+• The PAYDAY trailing drawdown gives the account $1,500 of room from the highest equity reached.

-• This means traders should always monitor both their current account balance and their current trailing breach level.
+• This means traders should always monitor both their current account balance/equity and their current trailing breach level.

 Did this answer your question?